Melhaya/AI-Sudoku-Solver/README.md

 for the easy sudoku problem shown above, the code provides the correct solution which can be seen here:

 ![alt text][image2]

+When using the reduction method on a harder sudoku, the following answer is given:

+![alt text][image3]

+The constraint propagation technique is not enough to solve it.
+Hence the need for the third strategy which is the `search` technique

 * Search